wp-plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
+= 3.0.8 (2015-06-07) =
+* Fix: Undefined and deprecated global options
+* Add: Global option to disable builtin Lightbox (Video tab)
+* Add: Link to Support forums on Plugins page
+* Add: Visible error in YTC block for Administrator, Oops for visitors and lower members
+* Add: Filename of debug JSON
+* Add: Video title classes `ytc_title_above`/`ytc_title_below`
+* Add: Button `Clear All YTC Cache` on `Tools` tab to quick purge all cached YTC feeds
+* Improve: Do not include YT `iframe_api` if already included by other plugin and make YTC iframe2 to work even if other plugin uses `iframe_api`
+* Improve: Remove `Playlist Only` checkbox (`only_pl=1` shortcode parameter) and integrate as new Display:Embedded Playlist option (`display=playlist` shortcode parameter)
+* Improve: Remove `Show title below` checkbox (titlebelow) and integrate to `Show video title` (showtitle) as dropdown
+* Improve: Remove `Show link to channel` checkbox (showgoto) and integrate option `None` to `What to link` (link_to)
+* Improve: Move JS code to initiate Magnific popup to inline print on wp_footer
+* Improve: LESS stylesheet for easier maintenance
+* Remove: `Et cetera` (descappend) option and always use `...` for shortened description
+* Remove: Macro templates for Link to channel title
+* Change: Values for `showtitle` and `link_to` are changed from integer to string (check Shortcodes section)
+* Change: Move `Hide annotations` and `Hide video info` from `Content` to `Video` tab on settings page
+* Change: Play icon to be like original YT play shape
+* Change: Make responsive enabled by default in new widgets
+* Optimize: DRY of visible errors for Administrator and visitors (Oops message)
+* Optimize: Faster empty defaults for channel, vanity, legacy and playlist in global settings
+* Optimize: Minify inline JS code
+* Optimize: Remove call to fitVids() function
+* Cleanup: Remove $yt_url and $yt_video variables
+* Cleanup: Remove unused function to clean playlist ID

 = 3.0.7.3 (2015-05-29) =
 * Add: TinyMCE button to easy configure and insert shortcode to post/page content